mrknmc/ug4/slip/report.md

 ![Solar Charts](img/solar.png "Solar Charts")

 The chart on the left shows irradiance in W/m&sup2; at any given point in time.
-There are three lines as we had three types of diodes.
-These numbers are a crude estimate, however, as the diodes were not calibrated perfectly.
+Each one of the three lines corresponds to a different range of light spectrum that we measured.
+The numbers are an estimate based on the amount of irradiance on the surface of Earth reported in the GISS Surface Temperature Analysis [^nasa].

 The chart on the right provides the user with average irradiance in every direction and thus shows him which direction is the most optimal one.